Understanding Business Visa Categories

 Pre-Application Preparation Phase

-Translation Requirements: Documents not in Dutch, French, or German must receive certified translations.
+Translation Requirements specify that documents not in Dutch, French, or German must receive certified translations.
 Translations performed in Belgium must be done by a court-sworn translator.
-For translations done abroad, they must be certified and potentially legalized, following the specific requirements of the Belgian embassy/consulate in the country of origin, costing approximately €25-40 per page.
+For translations done abroad, they must be certified and potentially legalized, following the specific requirements of the Belgian embassy or consulate in the country of origin, costing approximately €25-40 per page.

 Application Submission Strategies

-Belgium accepts visa applications through multiple channels, each offering distinct advantages:
+Belgium accepts visa applications through multiple channels, each offering distinct advantages.
+After completing forms on the VisaOnWeb portal, applicants book appointments through external service providers.

 Common Challenges and Strategic Solutions